top of page

 • Scrape down the sides of the bowl, and with the mixer running on low, add the blueberry juices, salt and Chambord and beat until well combined, about a minute

-• Frost the cupcakes or cake and drizzle the blueberries in the remaining juices on top, decorate with basil and or nasturtiums if desired, they do add a nice flavor hit
+• Frost the cupcakes or cake and drizzle the blueberry puree on top, decorate with basil and or nasturtiums if desired, they do add a nice flavor hit

 Blueberry Compote